Policy Brief

 - to request the Privileges and Procedures Committee to bring forward the necessary legislative amendments to give effect to this proposition in time for the General Election in 2026.

-- Maintain its existing level of equity of votes for deputies and that everyone would have a vote for connétable and nine votes for senators.
+- It would maintain its existing level of equity of votes for deputies and that everyone would have a vote for connétable and nine votes for senators.

 - The current Assembly has lacked the perspective and overview that comes from having members who are elected on behalf of the whole Island.
 The lack of Island-wide debate on policy issues in 2022 was noted as a drawback of that election, given that the focus was inevitably narrowed towards the district and Parish level.